 On March 14, 2017, the Company amended the promissory note with Carube Copper to extend the repayment date from December 31, 2017 to December 31, 2019.
-In consideration for the extension of the repayment date the Company has been granted a pre-emptive right with respect to any future financings of Carube in order to maintain a 15.54% equity interest in Carube Copper.
+In consideration for the extension of the repayment date the Company has been granted a pre-emptive right with respect to any future financings of Carube Copper in order to maintain a 15.54% equity interest in Carube Copper.
 The Company has also been given the right to convert any of the indebtedness at any time into common shares of Carube Copper at a deemed price per share equivalent to the average weighted price of previous four trading days, subject to regulatory approval.
-The Company reversed the impairment upon signing of the amended promissory note.
+The Company reversed the impairment upon signing of the amended promissory note as the promissory note can be converted at any time into common shares of Carube Copper sufficient to satisfy the value of the promissory note.

-On June 13, 2017, the Company agreed to settle \$250,000 of the debt by receiving 2,173,913 common shares of Carube valued at \$0.115 per share.
-At September 30, 2017, Carube Copper owes the Company \$252,902 plus interest of \$27,081 accrued at 12% per annum.
+On June 13, 2017, the Company agreed to settle \$250,000 of the promissory note by receiving 2,173,913 common shares of Carube valued at \$0.115 per share.
+At December 31, 2017, Carube Copper owes the Company \$252,902 plus interest of \$34,731 accrued at 12% per annum.